Contingencyplana/picture_books_ai_1/_templates/picture_book_template/taskmaps/README.md

 # Taskmaps for AI Player (Book)

-## Purpose
-This folder holds planning and task breakdowns for the AI player/book.
+Purpose: Planning zone for the AI player (this book)

-## Conventions
-- Each `pageNN.md` = narrative + code + illustration milestone
+Conventions: Each page is a narrative + code + illustration milestone
-- Use clear, actionable beats for each page

-## Editing Tips
-- Keep page tasks atomic
-- Link beats to narrative and code
-- Use checkboxes in milestones.md to track progress
+Editing tips: Keep pages short, use placeholders, commit often